Dr Murray Johns - Founding Director and Founding Chief Scientist

 Dr Johns’ research and development efforts provided the intellectual property for products manufactured by Compumedics Limited, which is listed on the ASX.
 He was also an Adjunct Professor at Swinburne University of Technology from 1998 – 2016.

-Dr Johns began his working life as a geologist, specialising in hydrogeology.
-However, he went back to university and studied medicine.
+Dr Johns began his working life as a geologist, specialising in hydrogeology, then he went back to university and studied medicine.
 After postgraduate clinical training in Internal Medicine at Alfred Hospital, Melbourne, he went on to do a PhD in sleep medicine.
 He was the first person in Australia to do so, at a time when the discipline of sleep medicine did not exist.

 In 1994, he began to develop new technology for monitoring the drowsiness of drivers continuously.
 He called that technology Optalert.
 Dr Johns was the founding Director of Sleep Diagnostics, which was set up specifically to develop and commercialise that technology.
 Today, Sleep Diagnostics is called Optalert Pty Ltd with Dr Johns holding the position of Founding Director.